joren485/blog/_drafts/github-pages-command-injection.md

 ![Tar asdf command](/assets/github-pages-command-injection/tar-command-asdf.png)

-As we can see, `--asdf` is interpreted as a command line argument and not as the directory name.
-This means we have command injection.
+As we can see, `--asdf` is interpreted as a command line argument and not as part of the directory name.
+We have found command injection.

 ### Arbitary Code Execution with `tar`
+`tar` has a feature, called [Checkpoints](https://www.gnu.org/software/tar/manual/html_section/checkpoints.html), that we can use to run aribtrary commands.

-A feature of `tar` allows us to execute aribtrary commands.
-Adding `--checkpoint=1 --checkpoint-action="exec=id"` to a `tar` command will make it execute a command (e.g. `id`) for every processed file.
+Adding the `--checkpoint=1 --checkpoint-action="exec=<command>"` arguments to a `tar` command will make it execute `<command>` for every processed file.

 From the [man page](https://man7.org/linux/man-pages/man1/tar.1.html):